094459/aqd-cli-workshop/README.md

 ## Debugging

 When you write code, you are going to encounter problems.
 As good as Kiro is at writing code, issues will come up and need your help to fix.
 In this lab we will look at effective debugging and troubleshooting techniques when using Kiro CLI.

 [Follow this link](workshop/09-debugging.md) dive into this lab.

+---

+## Working with data

+Developers spend a lot of time working with data, and so in this lab we explore some of the ways you can use Kiro CLI to help you.
+Whether it is working with different data formats, generating sample data, or supercharging how you work with SQL, Kiro CLI will transform how you work with data.

+[Follow this link](workshop/09-debugging.md) dive into this lab.